kikito/eggs.p8/README.md

 This library has 3 main concepts: entities, tags and systems.

 * Entities are Lua tables with zero or more tags associated to them.
+They represent your game objects.
+They contain data (like coordinates, health, etc) but no behavior (no functions)
 * Tags are just strings.
-* Systems are functions that operate on entities with specific tags.
+* Systems are lua functions that operate on entities with specific tags.

+That's the gist of it.
+On a pure ECS system you would have entities built of "Components", with the systems acting on the components themselves instead of on the entities.
+I found that approach didn't "go well" with Lua so I tried to do 2/3rds of it instead, cutting components almost completely until only the tags survived.

 ## Quick "Eggsample"